Office of the Americas

-The Office of the Americas is a non-profit organization based in Los Angeles, California and founded in April 1983 by Theresa Bonpane, who along with her husband, Blase, continue as the Director and Founding Director, respectively, of the organization.
+The Office of the Americas is a non-profit organization based in Los Angeles, California, and founded in April 1983 by Theresa Bonpane, who along with her husband, Blase, were the Director and Founding Director, respectively, of the organization.
 The OOA is dedicated to furthering the cause of justice and peace through broad-based educational programs, and is a recognized source of documentation and analysis of current international events with a focus on the foreign policy of the United States.